akshataxx/Prime-Number-Generator-SpringBoot-Pub-Sub-Queue/README.md

 # Prime-Number-Generator-SpringBoot-Pub-Sub-Queue
-Generates prime number for a user configured parameter using a rabbitmq pub/sub queue in a springboot application
+Generates prime number for a user configured parameter using a rabbitmq pub/sub queue in a springboot application.
+Build done via automated CI-CD Jenkins pipeline and using Docker for containerisaion.
+Deployed using a K8s cluster on Google Kubernetes Engine.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------